-Below are some significant vote examples as defined by the Scheme's managers.
-Managers use a wide variety of criteria to determine what they consider a significant vote, some of which are outlined below.

-In future, we will look to develop our own definition of what constitutes a significant vote to the Scheme.
+Below is some significant vote examples as defined by the Scheme's managers.
+In practice managers use a wide variety of criteria to determine what they consider a significant vote.
+In future, the Trustee will look to develop its own definition of what constitutes a significant vote to the Scheme.